nwalberts/react-google-charts-example/README.md

+This is a app for purpose of learning [React Google Charts](https://github.com/RakanNimer/react-google-charts)

-This is a React-Rails webpacker boilerplate w/ Postgress.
-Config is done for you.
+This is using a React-Rails webpacker boilerplate w/ Postgress.
 Setup commands
 - `bundle` should do the trick
-- `npm install` if you need to install new node modules
+- `yarn install` if you need to install new node modules
 - `rake db:create && rake db:migrate` to setup your DB

 Server commands
 - `rails server`
 - `npm start` (separate tab)

-Honestly, config is easy enough that you should just be doing `rails new...` with a webpacker configuration.
-Shout out to enthusiastick for showing me the ropes.